gracelang/language/spec.md

         super.value:= n
     }

+    method prefix- -> Number
+         { 0 - self }

 ### Type Parameters

-Methods may be declared with type parameters; these type parameters may be constrained with `where` clauses.
+Methods may be declared with one or more type parameters, which are listed between `<` and `>` used as brackets.
+If present, type parameters must appear after the identifier of the first part of a multipart name.
+There must be no space between the opening `<` and the first type parameter (or, in a request, the first type argument), or between the last type parameter (or argument) and the closing `>`.
+The purpose of this rule is to disambiguate this use of `<` and `>` from their use as operator symbols, when they must be surrounded by spaces.

+If an operator method has a type parameter list, it must be separated from the sequence of operator symbols that names the method by a space.

+The presence or absence of type parameters does not change the canonical name of the method.

-### Examples {#examples-10 .unnumbered}
+### Examples

     method sumSq<T>(a : T, b : T) -> T where T <: Numeric {
         (a * a) + (b * b)
     }

-    method prefix- -> Number
+    method prefix-<T> -> Number
          { 0 - self }

 ### Returning a Value from a Method